 Writing a will is the simplest way to exercise your constitutional right of Testamentary Freedom, but it’s far from a comprehensive approach to exercising your right to determine what will become of your assets beyond your lifetime.
 Gift taxes and estate taxes — begrudgingly called the “death tax” — can significantly diminish how much of your estate is available for inheritance.

 Oklahomans have strong and diverse beliefs about what comprises a family.
-For better or worse, even among tradititional families, divorce leaves deep rifts and brings news bonds.
-The role of step-children or adopted children and the orderly transfer of assets among non-traditional families requires advance planning and careful consideration.
-Contact a lawyer at the Wirth Law Firm today if you have questions about how Oklahoma law might affect your right to determine the future of your estate.
+For better or worse, even among traditional families, divorce leaves deep rifts and brings new bonds.
+The role of stepchildren or adopted children and the orderly transfer of assets among non-traditional families requires advance planning and careful consideration.
+Contact a lawyer at Wirth Law Firm today if you have questions about how Oklahoma law might affect your right to determine the future of your estate.

-A will drafting attorney at The Wirth Law Office can advise you about the best mechanisms to for you to be certain your inheritance goes where you choose instead of where politicians or courts decide.
-A will drafting lawyer can also advise you about trusts, living wills and power-of-attorney documents that will give you the control to which you are entitled over the estate you’ve built in your lifetime.
+A Tulsa will drafting attorney at Wirth Law Office can advise you on the best mechanisms for you to be certain your inheritance goes where you choose instead of where politicians or courts decide.
+A will drafting lawyer can also advise you about trusts, living wills, and power of attorney documents that will give you the control to which you are entitled over the estate you’ve built in your lifetime.

 If you would like a free consultation with an Oklahoma lawyer about writing a will that can stand the test of time, call Wirth Law Office at 918-879-1681.